Operation Pilgrim: Occupation plan

 On 12 March 1941, the Joint Planning Staff signed the document titled "J. P. (41) 202 (E) CAPTURE OF THE CANARY ISLANDS", which consisted of a strategic study on the defence of maritime communications and the review of existing plans should Spain either resist or cooperate with the Axis, as well as the advantages of capturing the islands.

 Operation Pilgrim operational order was signed on 20 September 1941.

 The object of Operation Pilgrim was: "capture and hold, for our own use, the Island of Gran Canary with the Harbour at La Luz and aerodrome at Gando."
-The invasion was to be led by Major General V. W. Odium’s Canadian 2nd Division who were in Britain undergoing training, plus a detachment of SOE special forces.
-The total force amounted to about 24,000 men and was to be escorted by Rear Admiral L. H. K. Hamilton’s naval force of one battleship, four fleet carriers, three cruisers and 27 destroyers, plus five RFA’s.
+The invasion was to be led by Major General Victor Odlum’s Canadian 2nd Division who were in Britain undergoing training, plus a detachment of SOE special forces.
+The total force amounted to about 24,000 men and was to be escorted by Rear Admiral Louis Keppel Hamilton’s naval force of one battleship, four fleet carriers, three cruisers and 27 destroyers, plus five Royal Fleet Auxiliary vessels.
 The initial troops assigned for the landings would be transported on HMS Queen Emma.
 The entire force was to be supported by two squadrons of RAF fighters.

 The operation would commence with a night approach and first light landings at Puerto de la Luz, the main port on Gran Canaria with a landing by two Canadian infantry battalions from landing-craft with air support provided by Royal Navy aircraft from an aircraft carrier and naval gunfire support from the ships.
-Once the coastal batteries had been silenced, Canadian forces would enter the Bay of Gando to capture Canaria’s airport at Gando with the help of further troops via second landings in the Bay of Ariñaga and the airport would then be used as the base for a further attack on Tenerife.
+Once the coastal batteries had been silenced, Canadian forces would enter the Bay of Gando to capture Canaria’s airport at Gando with the help of further troops via second landings in the Bay of Arinaga and the airport would then be used as the base for a further attack on Tenerife.
 The 30-strong squadron of commandos from SOE were trained to parachute onto Tenerife and conduct sabotage operations to facilitate the British invasion of the island.

 A submarine would be stationed close to Gando prior to the start of the operation to carry out reconnaissance and to act as a navigation aid to the ships if the navigation lights on the coast had been turned off or damaged.